Rebecca Soffer – From Journalist to Co-Founder and CEO of Modern Loss

 Kara Goldin: I feel like I’m friends with a lot of guys who have shared with me privately and not so much out in the open that they’ve had a miscarriage, their wife’s had a miscarriage.
 And I think it’s, it’s so fascinating because I’m always like, to see them grieving and they don’t feel like they’re allowed to actually talk about this in their typical circles and I think that what my advice to them is that they’re actually going home to the situation where they’re kind of in this denial.
 They don’t really talk about it and then they go home and that even creates more issues, right, of how are you communicating with this.
 So even if the person who’s actually experienced the miscarriage is, if her community is not talking about it, then I don’t think it helps her to actually-

 Rebecca Soffer: Right.
 Nobody is.

-Kara Goldin: Nobody’s talking about it.
+Kara Goldin: Nobody’s talking about it, [crosstalk 00:14:54] she have to talk to you about it.
 And I really think that it’s like, it extends way beyond that.
 The other thing-

 Rebecca Soffer: And that’s one four, one in four women-

 Kara Goldin: Yeah, that’s crazy.